 Know when and how to communicate

-We use Slack to communicate within the team (it’s like our own private google hangouts but so much better), Asana to manage our editorial calendars, Google Docs to share spreadsheets and notes, Google calendars to schedule team meetings, and my Gmail inbox to communicate with the rest of the world.
+We use Slack to communicate within the team (it’s like a private google hangout).
+And we use Asana to manage our editorial calendars.
+Google Docs shares spreadsheets and notes and Google calendars to schedule team meetings.
+My Gmail inbox is how I communicate with the rest of the world.

 Communication is so important, but turning off to focus is pretty important, too.
-When someone on our team has something they need to work on without being bothered, we’ll message the team (via slack) to say we’ll be offline for a bit.
-As beneficial as communication is, it can be really distracting, so try setting up set times to email coworkers or clients, but then stepping away from your inbox to work on a project.
+You can set away messages up on Slack.
+As beneficial as communication is, it can be really distracting.
+Try setting up set times to email coworkers or clients, but then stepping away from your inbox to work on a project.
 Focusing on one thing at once makes it much easier to focus.

 Know when it’s time to clock out

 This is something I was horrible at until a few years ago, but take it from me and do not stay at your computer until midnight every night.
 It’s so easy to keep working, but it’s also really important to treat yourself like a regular person.
 Connect with people.
 Watch TV.
 Go to dinner.
 Do things.

 And when those crazy days happen, make yourself a quick afternoon coffee.
 Works every time–especially when they’re iced.